StarterCraft/sicrypt/README.md

 1. To encrypt some text, please place the text inside the *Source text* field.
 2. Afterwards, please select a cipher in the *Cipher* combo box.
 3. After selecting the cipher, click the *Encrypt* button, and then the encrypted text will be shown in the *Result text* field.
 By default,
-`UTF-8` encoding is used, but you can use the *Encrypt* button popup menu actions to open a file with another encoding, you can also use *Other...* menu action to specify your own encoding.
+`UTF-8` encoding is used, but you can use the *Encrypt* button popup menu actions to encrypt the text with another encoding, you can also use *Other...* menu action to specify your own encoding.

 ### Decryption
 1. To decrypt some text, please place the text inside the *Source text* field.
 2. Afterwards, please select a cipher in the *Cipher* combo box.
 3. After selecting the cipher, click the *Decrypt* button, and then the encrypted text will be shown in the *Result text* field.
 By default,
-`UTF-8` encoding is used, but you can use the *Decrypt* button popup menu actions to open a file with another encoding, you can also use *Other...* menu action to specify your own encoding.
+`UTF-8` encoding is used, but you can use the *Decrypt* button popup menu actions to decrypt the text with another encoding, you can also use *Other...* menu action to specify your own encoding.

 ### Opening
 You can open a text file to make its text appear inside of the *Source text* field.